-Pityriasis rosea is a rash that usually begins as a large circular or oval spot on your chest, abdomen or back.
-Called a herald patch, this spot can be up to 4 inches (10 centimeters) across.
+Pityriasis rosea is a rash that often begins as an oval spot on the face, chest, abdomen or back.
+This is called a herald patch and may be up to 4 inches (10 centimeters) across.
+Then you may get smaller spots that sweep out from the middle of the body in a shape that looks like drooping pine-tree branches.
+The rash can be itchy.

-A few days to a few weeks after the herald patch appears, you may notice smaller scaly spots across your back, chest or abdomen that resemble a pine-tree pattern.
-The rash can cause itching, which is occasionally severe.
+A few days to a few weeks after the herald patch appears, you may notice smaller bumps or scaly spots across your face, back, chest or abdomen that look like a pine-tree pattern.
+The rash can cause itching.

 When to see a doctor

 The exact cause of pityriasis rosea is unclear.
-Some evidence indicates the rash may be triggered by a viral infection, particularly by certain strains of the herpes virus.
+It might be triggered by an infection with a virus, particularly by certain strains of the herpes virus.
 But it's not related to the herpes virus that causes cold sores.
-Pityriasis rosea isn't believed to be contagious.
+Pityriasis rosea isn't contagious.

 Complications of pityriasis rosea aren't likely.
 If they do occur, they may include: